TunedMystic/gingersnap/README.md

 <br />

+#### Homepage
-**Homepage** defines sections for the homepage.
+Defines sections for the homepage.
 This _(optional)_ setting requires a list of categories.

-The `"$latest"` tag is a pseudo category that represents the latest posts across the site.
+The `"$latest"` tag is a custom section that represents all latest posts.
+The `"$featured"` tag is a custom section which represents all featured posts.

 Gingersnap will then build the homepage based on this given list.

 ```json
 "homepage": ["category-slug", "$latest"]